pieterjanv/openai-streaming-voice-chat/README.md

 Speak to one of OpenAI's models with reduced latency.
 This is a proof of concept for a voice chat application that uses OpenAI's API to generate responses to your speech in real time.

+The latency is reduced by dividing the response in paragraph-sized chunks.
+As soon as a chunk is fully generated, the audio is requested and added to the response.
+This allows the audio to be played while the next chunk is being generated.

+I would love to play the audio response stream as is, but I haven't found a reliable way of doing this in the browser.

 ## Requirements